 Admissions Procedure for Diploma and Associate Degree Seeking Programs (Curriculum Students)

 - Submit a Residency Determination Service and Haywood Community College Application.
-The RDS, HCC College application, and Getting Started checklist for admission is available at www.haywood.edu/getting-started.
+The RDS and HCC College application for admission is available at www.haywood.edu/getting-started.

 - Send an official high school transcript or official GED scores from a regionally accredited institution to the Registrar’s Office.
 These transcripts must include the date the diploma was awarded, the type of diploma, have the official seal of the school, and final GPA-weighted and un-weighted.
 It must be mailed or electronically transferred from the issuing school or agency.
 Current applicants who are high school seniors should submit a transcript showing work through the end of the first semester of the senior year.
-A final official transcript must then be submitted upon high school graduation and before enrollment to be fully accepted.
+A final official transcript, including a final unweighted GPA, must then be submitted upon high school graduation and before enrollment to be fully accepted.
 Applicants who have completed an associate’s degree or higher from a regionally accredited post-secondary institution may submit college transcripts with conferred degree awarded in lieu of high school transcripts.

 The placement test (or parts of it) can be waived with the following: